 Zika is still a threat in tropical areas, including parts of the Americas, Asia, and Africa.
 The rapid spread of the virus throughout Latin America means most people there have been exposed to the disease, leading to herd immunity.
 That means few people in the area are still at risk of becoming ill and transmitting the disease.

 While a few small outbreaks could happen now, the epidemic is likely to be dormant for a decade or more until a new generation is born.

-How can I help families affected by Zika?
+How can I help children and families affected by viruses such as Zika?

-Pray: Please pray for people in Latin America who have been affected by the Zika virus, especially parents of children with birth defects and the children themselves, who face many challenges in their development.
+- Pray: Please pray for people who have been affected by the Zika virus, especially parents of children with birth defects and the children themselves, who face many challenges in their development.

-Sponsor a child: Help World Vision improve the lives of children and families in Latin America by sponsoring a child.
+- Sponsor a child: Help World Vision improve the lives of children and families by sponsoring a child.

 World Vision has worked in Latin America since 1977, operating in 14 countries, including 12 of the 26 countries affected by the Zika outbreak.

 - Information on mosquito control and individual protection